lnter8/lnter8.github.io/_posts/2023-09-25-school-english-writing.markdown

-    "We wear sunglasses so that we can protect our eyes from the sun.", "It helps pet owners find reliable people to look after their pets.", "In the past, robots performed only easy tasks that humans programmed them to do.", "Robots that have AI can percieve environments and make decisions.", "A robot swarm is a large group of robots that can communicate with one another.", ];
+    "We wear sunglasses so that we can protect our eyes from the sun.", "It helps pet owners find reliable people to look after their pets.", "In the past, robots performed only easy tasks that humans programmed them to do.", "Robots that have AI can perceive environments and make decisions.", "A robot swarm is a large group of robots that can communicate with one another.", ];
 </script>